python/devguide/documentation/style-guide.rst

 be used to ensure consistency throughout the documentation:

 boolean
-  Lowercase in most cases.
+  Lowercase in most instances.
-  Uppercase for Boolean mathematics and Boolean logic.
+  Uppercase for *Boolean mathematics* and *Boolean logic*.
+  To refer to the Python or C data type, prefer using the exact, abbreviated name with appropriate markup (for example, ``:type:`bool```).

 C API
   Python's `API <https://docs.python.org/3/c-api/>`_ used by C programmers